aptonic/dropzone4-actions/README.md

 ## CurlUploader Ruby library

-Some web services (such as Imgur and ImageShack) allow you to upload a file by posting it to a particular URL.
-To achieve this, Dropzone provides a Ruby wrapper around the curl command line tool included with OS X. The reason for using command line curl is that it provides upload progress as the file is sent.
-Upload progress is not offered by the built in Ruby libraries such as 'net/http' and so a solution was needed that worked out of the box on all versions of OS X and didn't rely on libraries (such as libcurl) that required compilation of native extensions.
+Some web services (such as Imgur) allow you to upload a file by posting it to a particular URL.
+To achieve this, Dropzone provides a Ruby wrapper around the curl command line tool included with macOS.

 Here's an example that uses the CurlUploader library to upload an image to Imgur.
 Action metadata is not shown (the below would also need # OptionsNIB: Imgur specified in the metadata as this causes the client_id environment variable required by Imgur for anonymous uploading to be set).
 You can change the upload_url and other options as needed to work with your own web service.